Birdo1221/SSH-HoneyPot/README.md

 # SSH Honeypot

-This repository contains four variants of an SSH honeypot server script.
-The scripts are designed to capture login attempts, report malicious IP addresses to AbuseIPDB, and optionally log attempts and fetch geolocation data.
+This repository contains four variants of an SSH honeypot server that im currently using.
+The script is designed to capture login attempts for exact credentaisl used + reporting the IP addresses to AbuseIPDB.
-This Logs The Exact Credentials They Used.

 ## Variants